dicook/Data_Modelling_and_Computing/content/_index.md

 ## Consultation times

-- Di: TBD (Menzies E762A)
+- Di: Thur 10:30-11:30 (Menzies E762A)
-- Steph: TBD (Menzies W1105)
+- Steph: Thur 12:30-1:30 (Menzies W1105)
-- Mitch: TBD (Menzies W1105)
+- Mitch: Tues (Menzies W1105)
-- Zina: TBD (Menzies W1105)
+- Zina: Tues 10:30-11:30 (Menzies W1105)

 ## MoVE

 If you are enrolled in a MoVE unit and forget your laptop, or do not own one as yet, please visit the locations below to borrow a laptop for an activity or part of a day:
-Clayton: Room 2.24 - Level 2, Learning and Teaching Building
+Clayton: Room 2.24 - Level 2, Learning and Teaching Building.
 You’re required to provide proof of ID (student card or personal ID) in order to borrow a laptop.
 This service is open from 7.45am - 7.00pm on Monday to Friday.

+*Access to R is through a server.
+Last year we found that this was a slow way to work.
+The most successful approach was to have a USB stick, attach to the borrowed laptop, and install R, RStudio and all your packages on this.
+Use this as your working environment, with the borrowed laptop simply as the computing engine.*

 ## Lecture notes